All About SAF

 2011 - 2015

-Commercial passenger flights are performed using up to 50% biojet fuel.
-Feedstock sources include used cooking oil, jatropha, camelina, and algae.
+Passenger flights are performed using up to 50% biojet fuel.
+Feedstock include used cooking oil, jatropha, camelina, algae.

 2019